Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

 Imposing the next-best assumption under treatment clustering implies that the defier weights ($\tilde{\omega}_{3},\tilde{\omega}_{4}$) go to zero.
 In this case, $\tilde{\beta}_{1,0}^{IV}$ recovers a positively weighted average of the causal effect of choosing field 1 over 0 for compliers of instrument 1 and irrelevance defiers of instrument 2, and of choosing field 2 over 0 for compliers of instrument 2 and irrelevance defiers of instrument 1, weighted by the number of compliers and defiers.
 Under treatment clustering, this is the new parameter of interest.

 If neither irrelevance nor next-best assumptions hold, the IV estimand does not have a causal interpretation as a positively weighted average of treatment effects for the cluster complier group.
 The bias terms reflect that individuals may in response to changes in the cluster instrument be switching across fields in the treatment cluster and/or across fields in the control cluster.
 Such switches will generally involve changes in potential outcomes, yet no change in the cluster treatment status.
 Thus, the exclusion restriction at the cluster level will be violated.
-The reason for this bias is that the algorithm equates the sign of the off-diagonal coefficients with the presence and absence of irrelevance and next best defiers.
-As shown in Proposition \ref{th:identified-quantities}, this is wrong.
-The off-diagonal coefficients tell us only if there are more or less next best defiers than irrelevance defiers.
+The reason for this bias is that the algorithm equates the sign of the off-diagonal coefficients with the presence and absence of irrelevance and nex-best defiers.
+As shown in Lemma \ref{th:identified-quantities}, this is wrong.
+The off-diagonal coefficients tell us only if there are more or less next-best defiers than irrelevance defiers.
 One cannot in general use the sign of $\alpha_{2}^{1}$ ($\alpha_{1}^{2}$) to show that there are no irrelevance defiers of instrument 1 (2) if $\alpha_{2}^{1}<0$ ($\alpha_{1}^{2}<0$) and no next-best defiers of instrument 1 (2) if $\alpha_{2}^{1}>0$ ($\alpha_{1}^{2}>0$).

 It is also important to observe that the constant effects assumption is not sufficient for $\tilde{\beta}_{1,0}^{IV}$ to recover a positively weighted average of treatment effects between clusters 0 and 1 and obtain a causal interpretation.
-This result is summarized in Proposition \ref{th:constant-effects-viol}. \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold and we further assume constant treatment effects.
+This result is summarized in Proposition \ref{th:constant-effects-viol}.\footnote{One exception to this negative result is the special case in which the number of defiers for each instrument happen to be equal, i.e. that $P(ID_{1})=P(ID_{2})$ under control clustering or $P(ND_{1})=P(ND_{2})$ under treatment clustering.} \begin{prop} Suppose Assumptions \ref{ass:excl}--\ref{ass:mono} hold and we further assume constant treatment effects.

 \begin{enumerate}[label={\emph{(\alph*)}}, ref={6(\alph*)}]

 \item Under control clustering, $\tilde{\beta}_{1}^{IV}$ does not recover the causal effect.
 If the clustering is $S_{1}=\{1\}$ and $S_{0}=\{2,0\}$, we have